20 Top Things to do in San Francisco

-Walk along an historic airfield, through forests or to beaches, and admire spectacular vistas which are all part of the Presido area.
+Walk along an historic airfield, through forests or beaches, and admire spectacular vistas which are all part of the Presido area.

-Not only will you find batteries, ports and cemetaries, you will also find an array of beautiful flora and wildlife as well as spectacular viewpoints of the Golden Gate Bridge.
+Not only will you find batteries, ports and cemetaries, you will also find beautiful flora and wildlife as well as spectacular viewpoints beside the Golden Gate Bridge.

-Capture those moments in front of the bridge as well as enjoying the ciy’s rich history and visit the World War II memorial.
+Capture those iconic poses in front of the bridge and enjoy the ciy’s rich history by visiting the World War II memorial.

-Union Square in San Francisco is the Times Square of New York city, it’s the bustling commercial hub of the city.
-Department stores, malls and hotels are gathered around the square as well as bars, diners and restarants.
+Union Square in San Francisco is the Times Square of New York.
+It’s the bustling commercial hub of the city.
+Department stores, malls and fancy hotels can be found around the square as well as vibrant bars, diners and restarants.

 Union Square is alive day and night and it is beautifully decorated during the Christmas period where an ice skating rink is erected at the center.